sbdchd/squawk/docs/docs/safe_migrations.md

 ### `statement_timeout`

-While not as essentially as `lock_timeout`, it's still recommended to use a `statement_timeout` whenever you're querying your database.
+It's recommended to use a `statement_timeout` whenever you're querying your database.

 For migrations, you want to ensure there's an upper bound on how long your queries take.
 This prevents runaway migrations from using too many resources.

-Some queries will take a while, like concurrently creating an index, and that's okay, so you may have to tweak this based on your database size:
+Some queries will take a while, like concurrently creating an index on a large table, and that's okay, so you may have to tweak this based on your database size:

 ```sql
 set statement_timeout = '5s';